-Skiers and wakeboarders are obligated to be as aware of the

-fundamental safety rules as operators must be.
+Skiers and wakeboarders are obligated to be as aware of the fundamental safety rules as operators must be.
 If you are new to water skiing, seek certified training before starting.
 You will find it especially helpful to join a local ski club and the USWSA, when possible.

-Always remember that the majority of water-skiing and wakeboarding injuries are the result of impacts with other objects, so always look where you are going and be aware of what is going on around you.

-- Never put your arm, head or any other part of your body through the handle/bridle of the ski line nor wrap the line around any part of the body at any time. - Never ski at night, or directly in front of other boats. - Never jump from a boat that is moving at any speed, nor enter or exit the water when the engine is running (ON). - Make sure that everyone knows and uses approved skiing hand signals and common skiing courtesy. - Never ride on the ski platform or hold on to the platform while in the water during engine operation, including at idle.
-Carbon monoxide fumes are expelled from the lower transom area of a boat and can cause serious illness or even death. - The above recommendations are not all-inclusive.
-It is the boater's responsibility to operate the boat in a safe fashion and become familiar with any and all rules and laws governing boat operation. - Folding a tower requires two people.
+- Always remember that the majority of waterskiing and wakeboarding injuries are the result of impacts with other objects, so always look where you are going and be aware of what is going on around you. - Never put your arm, head or any other part of your body through the handle/bridle of the ski line nor wrap the line around any part of the body at any time. - Never ski at night, or directly in front of other boats. - Folding a tower requires two people.

 Towers on boats are intended for use in wakeboarding only.
 Use of the tower to tow other boats, kites or any other purpose may result in serious injury or death, and may damage the boat, which will not be covered by warranty.